ro0mquy/yannikzimmermann-de/content/_index.md

-I just finished my PhD in Theoretical Physics, where I got pretty good at implementing advanced algorithms to study the behavior of elementary particles and strings.
+I am a data scientist and doctor of Theoretical Physics, which made me pretty good at implementing advanced algorithms to study the behavior of elementary particles and strings.
 I also got pretty good at making [cool looking slides](https://yannikzimmermann.de/upload/Swampland%20Distance%20Conjecture.pdf) to talk about my research at conferences.

 But really?
 What I do is going on adventures through new ideas and concepts.
 I let my curiosity lead the way as I explore and discover new connections and ways of thinking.
 And then I come back and tell my friends and colleagues all about the cool stuff I found.
 It's like a treasure hunt for the mind.